 - The Changing of the Guard.
 This is one of Athens’ most fascinating traditions.
 The Evzones, Greece’s elite Presidential Guard, stand watch 24/7 in their traditional pleated uniforms and pom-pom shoes.
 While the guard changes every hour, the full ceremonial parade happens every Sunday at 11 AM, featuring precision marching and an impressive show of discipline.

-📌 Pro Travel Tip: Stick around after sunset.
+Pro Travel Tip: Stick around after sunset.
 The Parliament building lights up beautifully at night, creating a completely different atmosphere from the daytime crowds.
 If you’re into photography, this is a great spot for capturing Athens after dark!

-3. Byzantine & Ottoman Athens — Lesser-Known Historical Sites
+3. Byzantine & Ottoman Athens.
+Lesser-Known Historical Sites

 Athens is a city shaped by centuries of diverse cultural influences, including the Byzantine Empire and the Ottoman period.
 While most visitors focus on the Acropolis and classical landmarks, the city’s churches, mosques, and hidden architectural gems offer a fascinating glimpse into the other layers of Athenian history.
 Walking through Athens old neighborhoods, you’ll spot Byzantine chapels tucked between modern shops, Ottoman-era fountains, and forgotten remnants of past empires.

-Church of Kapnikarea — A Byzantine Treasure Hidden in Plain Sight
+Church of Kapnikarea, a Byzantine Treasure Hidden in Plain Sight

-Right in the middle of Ermou Street, one of Athens’ busiest shopping areas, stands the Church of Kapnikarea, a tiny but breathtaking Byzantine church.
+Right in the middle of Ermou Street, one of Athens’ busiest shopping areas, stands the Church of Panagia Kapnikarea, a tiny but breathtaking Byzantine church.
 With its red-tiled dome, intricate stonework, and medieval charm, it feels like a portal to another era, starkly contrasting with the modern stores and urban buzz surrounding it.

 The Church of Kapnikarea is one of Athens oldest surviving Byzantine churches, dating back to around 1050 AD.
 Despite being surrounded by modern life on Ermou Street, this small yet stunning landmark has stood the test of time, offering a glimpse into Athens’ medieval past.
 Its octagonal dome, semicircular arches, and intricate brickwork make it a classic example of Byzantine architecture, contrasting beautifully with the contemporary storefronts around it.
 Inside, you’ll find breathtaking frescoes, including works by renowned Greek artist Fotis Kontoglou, who restored parts of the church’s interior in the 20th century, preserving its rich artistic heritage.